femknight/hello-world/README.md

 # hello-world
 getting to know github
-/n Hello, I know nothing about coding and feel anxious about this.
+\n Hello, I know nothing about coding and feel anxious about this.